altazietsman/gain_risk_model/README.md

 ## Data

-Includes dataframes of input and measured variables per plant.
+Includes an example dataframe of input variables.
 Please see metadata.txt for information on file names and dataframe variables.